Allied Irish Banks: Cashless branches

 On 19 July 2022, AIB announced that 70 of its 170 branches would become cashless due to "declining demand for these services" by October 2022.
 Under the plans, these branches would no longer provide cash or cheque services and ATMs would also be removed.
 The announcement was heavily criticised by GAA clubs, local councillors and AIB customers in rural areas.
 On 21 July, Government TDs sought an emergency meeting with Minister for Finance Paschal Donohoe regarding the move.
 Taoiseach Micheál Martin said AIB should "reconsider and reflect on" its decision to remove cash facilities at 70 branches around the country.

 The next day, on 22 July, the Minister for Social Protection, Rural and Community Development, Heather Humphreys called on AIB to halt the decision to go cashless at 70 branches, stating that rural communities across the country were "rightly angry" about the plan, accusing the bank of showing a "complete disregard" for rural communities.
 In the afternoon, AIB announced that it would not be proceeding with its plan to end cash services at 70 branches around the country following a backlash to the move from business groups, consumers, farming and rural organisations and politicians.

-Current developments

-The bank is currently involved in a number of "sale and leaseback" deals with its properties.
-In 2005 it sold an extension to its Ballsbridge Bankcentre headquarters for €367 million.
-There are also plans to sell the remainder of the building for €275 million, as well as the bank's branch network for €421 million.